 - Develop an understanding of what customers really want and establish a value proposition that grabs their attention.

-- Work out the key things that you need to do really well to support and deliver the value proposition, eg. service levels, quality, branding, pricing, etc.
+- Work out the key things that you need to do really well to support and deliver the value proposition.
+For example, service levels, quality, branding, pricing, et cetera.

 - Understand what your strengths and core competencies are and how you can use these in innovative ways to provide value to your chosen market.